investindex/Psychology/README.md

 * (1) You need to liquidate your investments to spend the money in the near future.

-* (2) You need to adjust the level of risk in accordance with the intended purpose of the money.
+* (2) You need to adjust the level of risk in accordance with the intended purpose of the asset.

 * (3) You decided that your investment choices were unwise in the first place.